AeonDigital/Shell-MSE-Main-Module/src/mse/interface/show/prompt/man/en-us.md

 - hint      :
   Type of value that is expected as a response to the prompt.

-If no value is entered, or, if entered an invalid value, use the type 'value'.
+If no value is entered, or, if entered an invalid value, use the type `value`.

 Below is a brief description of each of the return types.